victoriarovercrew/constitution/constitution.md

 ### 4.2	Associate Membership:

-Associate Membership shall be open to persons aged twenty six or over, according to the provisions of the CPRM, provided that at the time of admission the number of associate members shall not exceed 30% of the total number of members of the Crew aside from exceptional circumstances at the discretion of the Executive Committee and Regional Rover Leader.
+Associate Membership shall be open to persons aged twenty six or over, according to the provisions of the CPRM, provided that at the time of admission the number of associate members shall not exceed 30% of the total number of members.
 An existing member becomes an associate member automatically on their 26th birthday.

 **4.2.1** Prospective Associate Members shall be nominated by two full members of the Crew and their name submitted for election as associate members at the AGM or where specifically declared by the Executive Committee at a Special General Meeting (SGM) of the Crew.